mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

   }
   ```

-  The `OnDefaults` method was replace by the `OnRestoreDefaultsClick` method and the Apply button simply calls the `Apply` method.
+  The `OnDefaults` method was replace by the `OnRestoreDefaultsClick` method and the Apply button calls the `Apply` method.

   ```
   void CDocumentPropertiesPage::OnRestoreDefaultsClick(CRhinoOptionsPageEventArgs& e)